nikstaaar/r3f-marble-game/README.md

 - Educational Project: This game serves as the culmination of learning in Bruno Simon's Three.js journey.

 ### How to Play
-Upon accessing the live version of the game, follow the on-screen instructions to navigate and control the marble within the racing environment.
-Use the provided controls to maneuver the marble through the race track and aim for victory!
+After entering the game and hitting start, use W A S D or Arrow keys to move the marble towards the burger.

 ### Development
 To set up the project locally for development purposes: